53 Important Bible Verses About Evangelism

 By this shall all men know that ye are my disciples, if ye have love one to another.

-The gospel's most significant fruit, love, is what sets Christianity from other philosophies and religions and proves it's real and its value.
+The gospel's most significant fruit — love — is what sets Christianity apart from other philosophies and religions and proves its reality and value.
+Our love for one another is itself a powerful form of evangelism.

 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judæa, and in Samaria, and unto the uttermost part of the earth.

-Jesus was telling of the future and of the power that would come through the Holy Spirit and how this power would supercharge the disciple's message as they spread the gospel to all the earth.
+Jesus was telling of the future and of the power that would come through the Holy Spirit.
+This power would supercharge the disciples' message as they spread the gospel to all the earth.
+Acts 1:8 serves as the roadmap for evangelism — starting locally and expanding globally.

 For so hath the Lord commanded us, saying, I have set thee to be a light of the Gentiles, that thou shouldest be for salvation unto the ends of the earth.

-The first-century Jews could not wrap their heads around the gospel extending beyond Israel, yet God always insisted that it is through them that all nations would be blessed.
+The first-century Jews could not wrap their heads around the gospel extending beyond Israel, yet God always insisted that it was through them that all nations would be blessed.
+This verse confirms that God's plan for evangelism was always global.

 But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God.

-The gravity that drove Paul to share the gospel should charge us to reach out to those around us.
+The urgency and passion that drove Paul to share the gospel should inspire and charge us to reach out to those around us.
+Paul counted his life as nothing compared to the importance of testifying about God's grace.

 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.

-Our attempts at sharing the gospel might make us the center of ridicule, rough treatment, and being made fun of.
-However, we should not be discouraged because the gospel is potent.
+Our attempts at sharing the gospel might make us the center of ridicule, rough treatment, or mockery.
+However, we should not be discouraged because the gospel is the very power of God for salvation.
+If you ever struggle with fear or anxiety about sharing your faith, find encouragement in these prayers for anxiety and peace.

 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.

 If it weren't for the gospel, we would have received our wages as people of the world.
-However, the gospel has saved us from this predicament, and we get to share the gift of everlasting life.
+However, the gospel has saved us from this predicament, and we get to share the gift of everlasting life with everyone around us.

 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.
 For the scripture saith, Whosoever believeth on him shall not be ashamed.
 For there is no difference between the Jew and the Greek: for the same Lord over all is rich unto all that call upon him.
 For whosoever shall call upon the name of the Lord shall be saved.
 How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?
 And how shall they preach, except they be sent? as it is written, How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things!
 But they have not all obeyed the gospel.
 For Esaias saith, Lord, who hath believed our report?
 So then faith cometh by hearing, and hearing by the word of God.